 To paraphrase Elizabeth Gilbert in her book, Big Magic, inspiration is the tingly, stomach dropping, arm chilling, full body experience that calls to you.
 Inspiration is what happens when that physical response lights you up like a neon sign pointing you (often pulling you) in a direction that begs further exploration.
 Inspiration is the prelude to an idea.

-That is how my choreographic process worked as well.
-Over the years people asked me what came first, how do you create dance?
+That is how my process with choreography worked as well.
+Over the years people asked me what came first, how do you create choreography for dance?
 The answer: inspiration that leads to an idea that finds expression in movement.
 For me, inspiration often came tapping on my shoulder when I learned about a new culture or ritual, or from studying how human beings connect and disconnect from each other.
-It also often came from hearing a piece of music that pulled at my muscles imploring them to dance.
+It also often came from hearing a piece of music that pulled at my muscles, imploring them to dance.
 Some people gain inspiration from the dancers themselves, their muses, or from the space that they are creating in or for.
-Legendary choreographer Twyla Tharp wrote about expanding her movement vocabulary by going into the studio and tying some of her limbs to each other (ex. tying one arm against her body so she couldn’t use it) in order to create something new.
+Legendary choreography expert Twyla Tharp wrote about expanding her movement vocabulary by going into the studio and tying some of her limbs to each other (ex. tying one arm against her body so she couldn’t use it) in order to create something new in choreography.
 No matter in what form, at some point inspiration to discover something comes tapping on your shoulder, beckoning your attention as if to say, “Follow me, I have an idea.”
 The key for us all is to be open to hearing the call and saying, “yes.”
 In my case, that has ended in choreography, but it's different for everyone.

 I once was responsible for the choreography of a piece after reading a random book that had fallen off a shelf in the public library.
 I was standing in the aisle a section or two away when I heard a thump and I looked over and this book was lying on the ground.
 No one else was around.
 We could speculate a lot of reasons why that happened (and yes, I’m into the supernatural options too), but needless to say I just assumed I was meant to read the book.
 It turned out to be about a disabled, homeless child in India with no legs who used a skateboard to get around and beg for money.
 (Who knew that years later I would be directing a non-profit that works with people with disabilities and that my work would even take me to India to help children with disabilities there!
 Coincidence?
 Inspiration?).
 The story captivated me and took my breath away.
 It led me to an Indian dance school to study the basics of Indian classical dance that I then integrated with modern dance to create my response—in the form of choreography, of course—to this profound story of desperation and resiliency.

-To describe how one actually creates choreography is a bit harder to explain.
+To describe how one actually creates choreography itself is a bit harder to explain.
 Movement has a vocabulary just like all languages do.
 Some movements may be staccato, others filled with swings or sweeping motions; some might be floor bound others slice across the entire space; some moments call for stillness.
 Stillness may represent a period, comma, ellipsis, previous circumstances, the beginning or the end.
-The space itself, the choreographer’s canvas, has aesthetic lines.
+The dance space itself, the canvas of choreography, has aesthetic lines.
 For example, there are directional angles on stage that are stronger than others (if you travel from the upstage left corner to downstage right, it’s considered the strongest angle on a stage), and matching choreography to those makes bigger statements.
-Much like metaphors and analogies are tools for writers, there are also tools for choreographic phrasing with which one can play.
-After creating the initial movement phrase (the theme), the choreographer might try a variation (making a slight change to the original phrase), inversion (doing the movement upside down), retrograde (doing the phrase backwards like in rewind), reversal (doing the movements in the reverse order), canon (setting the movement to start at different counts for different dancers), etc.
+Much like metaphors and analogies are tools for writers, there are also tools for phrasing choreography with which one can play.
+After creating the initial movement phrase (the theme), someone working in choreography might try a variation (making a slight change to the original phrase), inversion (doing the movement upside down), retrograde (doing the phrase backwards like in rewind), reversal (doing the movements in the reverse order), canon (setting the movement to start at different counts for different dancers), etc.

-In the end, no matter how the choreographer goes about their process of creation, at the edge of what words convey, dance takes over.
+In the end, no matter how anyone who does choreography goes about their process of creation, at the edge of what words convey, dance takes over.
 Dance is a portal to emotions, to new frontiers, to processing events and to depicting them.
-As Martha Graham, world-renowned choreographer said, “Dance is the song of the body.”
+As Martha Graham, a world-renowned choreography expert, said, “Dance is the song of the body.”